10 Things to Do in Granada in Fall

 Granada's temperatures in autumn

-The best thing about going to Granada in autumn is that you can enjoy great weather, with temperatures between 25ºC and 10ºC (although they drop to a minimum of 5ºC in November), without the oppressive heat of summer in Granada.
+The best thing about going to Granada in autumn is that you will be able to enjoy very good weather, with temperatures between 25ºC and 10ºC (although these drop to a minimum of 5ºC in November), without the oppressive heat of summer in Granada.

-Rainfall is more likely, especially at the end of the season, although if it does rain it is usually light.
+Rainfall is more likely, especially towards the end of the season, although if it does rain it is usually light.

-What you should bear in mind when packing your suitcase is that daytime temperatures are at their highest (over 20ºC), but it will cool down at night, so a jacket will come in handy.
+What you should bear in mind when packing your suitcase is that temperatures are at their highest during the day (over 20ºC), but it will cool down at night, so a jacket will come in handy.

-Although the temperatures in autumn in Granada, especially at the beginning, are somewhat reminiscent of late summer, the tourist crowds do drop.
-Generally, there are not many fewer visitors during these months, so you can take advantage of the low season to find cheaper hotels.
+Although Granada's autumn temperatures, especially at the beginning, are somewhat reminiscent of late summer, tourist crowds do drop.
+Generally, there are not many less visitors during these months, so you can take advantage of the low season to find cheaper hotels.

-Be aware that even if the Alhambra is less crowded, there is always a lot of interest, so it is always advisable to book your tickets in advance.
-This ensures that you can go on the day you want and at the time you want.
+Be careful, even if there are fewer people, the Alhambra is always of great interest, so it is always advisable to book your tickets in advance.
+This way you can make sure you can go on the day you want and at the time you want.

-Are you all set to travel to Granada in autumn?
-I hope these plans will help you to enjoy your visit even more.
+Are you all ready to travel to Granada in autumn?
+I hope these plans will help you enjoy your visit even more.